containerbuildsystem/osbs-docs/docs/admins.rst

   # token = ...

-.. _whitelist-annotations:

 Including OpenShift build annotations in Koji task output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to include a ``build_annotations.json`` file in the task output
-of successful container image builds.
-This file may include any wanted
+Successful container image builds may include a ``build_annotations.json`` file
+in the task output.
+This file includes a subset of the OpenShift annotations
-OpenShift build annotations for the container build triggered by the Koji task
+for the container build triggered by the Koji task in question.
-in question.

-The ``koji-containerbuild`` plugin looks for a
-``koji_task_annotations_whitelist`` annotation in the OpenShift build
-annotations.
-This key should hold a list of annotations to be whitelisted for
+The ``koji-containerbuild`` builder plugin hardcodes the list of annotations to
-inclusion in the ``build_annotations.json`` file.
+include in the generated file.
+If none of the predefined annotations are present

-If an empty ``build_annotations.json`` file would be generated through the
-process described above, the file is omitted from the task output.
-For
+and ``build_annotations.json`` would thus be empty, the file is omitted from the
-instance, ``koji_task_annotations_whitelist`` could be empty, or the
-whitelisted annotations not present in OpenShift build annotations.

-To whitelist the desired annotations in the ``koji_task_annotations_whitelist``
-OpenShift annotation described above, you can use the
-``task_annotations_whitelist`` ``koji`` configuration in the
-``reactor_config_map``.
-See :ref:`config.yaml` for further reference.
+task output entirely.

-The ``build_annotations.json`` file is a JSON object with first level
+The ``build_annotations.json`` file is a JSON object with first level key/values
-key/values where each key is a whitelisted OpenShift build annotation mapped to
+where each key is an OpenShift build annotation mapped to it's value.

-it's value.
+Note that, confusingly, the annotation values in ``build_annotations.json``
+do not in fact come from annotations.
+Due to seemingly unreliable behavior of
+updating annotations on Tekton PipelineRun objects, ``koji-containerbuild``
+takes the values from Tekton results instead.
+OSBS pipelines provide only the
+required subset of annotations via Tekton results.

 Operator manifests